 CONCORD, N.H. — The New Hampshire insurance commissioner on Dec.
 3 sought approval of a settlement agreement reached with a reinsurer in a state trial court’s liquidation of The Home Insurance Co.
 (In the matter of the liquidation of The Home Insurance Co., No. 03-E-0106, N.H.
 Super., Merrimack Co.).

-GREENSBORO, N.C. — A North Carolina federal judge on Nov.
-16 refused to dismiss a breach of contract lawsuit against an insurer regarding the return of collateral funds, rejecting the insurer’s argument that two defendants previously dismissed from the lawsuit were necessary and indispensable parties (Debbie’s Staffing Services Inc. v.
+GREENSBORO, N.C. — On Dec.
+17, a month after a North Carolina federal judge refused to dismiss a breach of contract lawsuit against an insurer regarding the return of collateral funds, the insurer and a staffing and personnel placement company announced a stipulation of dismissal (Debbie’s Staffing Services Inc. v.
 Highpoint Risk Services LLC, et al., No. 17-657, M.D.
-N.C., 2018 U.S. Dist.
-LEXIS 196160).
+N.C.).

-NEWARK, N.J. — A New Jersey man seeks personal injury damages from the New Jersey Property Liability Insurance Guaranty Association (NJPLIGA) in a Nov.
-1 complaint filed in a New Jersey trial court for injuries sustained from a motor vehicle accident (Maurico Tapia v.
-Eduin Diaz, et al., No. ESX-L-007790-18, N.J.
+NEWARK, N.J. — A New Jersey man filed a complaint on Dec.
+7 in state court seeking uninsured motorists (UIM) and personal injury protection (PIP) benefits from the New Jersey Property Liability Insurance Guaranty Association (NJPLIGA) (Jose Risco v.
+De Andrade Filho, et al., No. ESX-L-008659-18, N.J.
 Super., Essex Co.).